mbrukman/a-conceptual-overview-of-asyncio/3-conceptual-overview-part-2.md

 `coroutine.send(arg)` is the method used to start or resume a coroutine.
 If the coroutine was paused and is now being resumed, the argument `arg` will be sent in as the return value of the `yield` statement which originally paused it.
 When starting a coroutine, or when there's no value to send in, you can use `coroutine.send(None)`.
 The code snippet below illustrates both ways of using `coroutine.send(arg)`.

 `yield` pauses execution and returns control to the caller.
 In the example below, the caller is `... = await custom_awaitable` on line 12.
-Generally, `await` calls the `__await__` method of the given object. `await` also does one more very special thing: it percolates any yields it receives up the call-chain.
+Generally, `await` calls the `__await__` method of the given object. `await` also does one more very special thing: it percolates (or passes along) any yields it receives up the call-chain.
 In this case, that's back to `... = coroutine.send(None)` on line 16.

-The coroutine resumes due to the `coroutine.send(42)` on line 21.
-The coroutine picks back up from where it yielded/paused on line 3 and executes the remaining statements in its' body.
+The coroutine is resumed via the `coroutine.send(42)` on line 21.
+The coroutine picks back up from where it yielded (i.e. paused) on line 3 and executes the remaining statements in its body.
 When a coroutine finishes it raises a `StopIteration` exception with the return value attached to the exception.

 ```python
 1   class Rock: